justinseibert/sketchpad/README.md

 # Worn Path

 Draws a tree of branching child nodes extending from an origin point.
 Pathways leading to the parent origin gain opacity based on popularity of the route.
+Route popularity is determined by a weighted probability between current nodes child branches.

 **Status:** Working